 Salt will steer your electrolytes away, making it impossible for the electrolytes to replenish the organs and get where they need to go.
 Avoid salty snack or pre-prepped meals that have a high salt level.
 You want to get the most from your workout and not end up in the hospital from dehydration.

 Spicy foods can be hard for your body to break down.
-Spicy foods don’t just taste spicy in your mouth, but they also have a similar affect when they get down to your stomach.
+Spicy foods don’t just taste spicy in your mouth, but they also have a similar effect when they get down to your stomach.
 The spicy foods will combat with your stomach acid–Two positives make a negative, that’s for sure.

 This may sound funny, but don’t go after the heavy proteins.
-Heavy proteins may be difficult for your body to digest, just like the spicy foods.
+Heavy proteins may be difficult for your body to digest, just like spicy foods.
 While protein is great after a post workout, to replenish and feed your muscles the nourishment that your muscles need, too much can just sit in your stomach and make you feel sick.
-If you’re looking for a great alternative to heavy proteins such as steak or beef, try a hard boiled egg, peanut butter, or nuts as your protein.
+If you’re looking for a great alternative to heavy proteins such as steak or beef, try a hard-boiled egg, peanut butter, or nuts as your protein.

 Simple carbs, while easy to digest, aren’t easy to burn off.
 Simple carbs, like breads and pastries, are loaded with tons of fat that will hinder your digestive system from being able to perform at its max.
 Fats will slow down your digestive system, but the sugars found in simple carbs will also slow down your metabolism.

 If you are done working out, you may feel as though you are a little sleepy or drained from all the work you put in.
 Maybe you like to workout first thing in the morning and then hit your slump in the morning or maybe you workout in the evening and hut your slump before dinner.
-No matter when, eating an energy bar after your workout is just silly.
+No matter when eating an energy bar after your workout is just silly.

 Energy bars are meant for a pre-workout– A food to give you the nutrients that you need to complete the grueling hour or two of running, jumping, lifting, and sweating.
 Once your body comes down from a workout, you will have a natural high.

-While chocolate milk can aid in keeping your from dehydrating after workout, it isn’t proven that you have to have chocolate milk to get the benefits.
+While chocolate milk can aid in keeping your from dehydrating after a workout, it isn’t proof that you have to have chocolate milk to get the benefits.
 While this could be considered empty calories for some, chocolate milk does contain around eight grams of protein, and chocolate provides sugar, a carb.

 Consuming chocolate, a square or two, before a workout may be the answer.
 But post workout?
 That may be a little too hopeful.